mzashh/32-Band-Audio-Visualizer/README.md

 * Method 1: Compiling the Arduino sketch and flashing it to the microcontroller.

-* Method 2(not recommended): Flashing the precompiled hex file with xLoader.This method is not recommended as, parameters like Audio Response can't be fine tuned.
+* Method 2(not recommended): Flashing the precompiled hex file with xLoader.

+* This method is not recommended as, parameters like Audio Response can't be fine tuned.

    https://github.com/binaryupdates/xLoader